Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Findings

 The software artifact is utilized in a four-day long real-time experiment to collect feedback from library customers.
 The collected feedback is then evaluated by both, statistical analysis, and a focus group consisting of library employees (FG3 in Table \ref{tab:participants}).

-The experiment has been conducted in collaboration with the ETH Decision Science Laboratory\footnote{ETH Decision Science Laboratory provides infrastructures and services for researchers to perform human subject trials in the intersecting areas of Decision and Behavioral Sciences: https://www.descil.ethz.ch/ (last accessed: 2022-03-11)}, who recruited the participants, guaranteed a fair compensation (10 CHF show-up fee, 30 CHF/h mean compensation), and facilitated anonymity for the participants by separating their identity information from the experiment data: The research team has only access to the latter.
-The four-day experiment setup has been approved by the ETH Zurich Ethics commission (Section 2 of the Supplementary Material), application number: EK 2021-N-22.
-In total, 132 users participated in four waves receiving in total 5309.75 CHF as compensation (on average 40.23 CHF).
-The total experiment cost including lab cost was 6034.80 CHF.
+The experiment has been conducted in collaboration with the Laboratory\footnote{ The reference reveals information identifying authors' affiliation.
+It will be added after the review process is finished. }, who recruited the participants, guaranteed a fair compensation (10 CHF show-up fee, 30 CHF/h mean compensation), and facilitated anonymity for the participants by separating their identity information from the experiment data: The research team has only access to the latter.
+For the four-day experiment setup\footnote{ An Ethics commission approval has been obtained for the experiment (Section 2 of the Supplementary Material)} 132 users were recruited in four waves receiving on avarage a compensation of 40.23 CHF.
 The software artifact and the experiment setup were evaluated with demonstrations before the experiment in two focus group meetings with library employees, artists, and a researcher (FG2 in Table \ref{tab:participants}).
-The finalized experiment setup is composed as follows: At the beginning of each wave, participants obtained onboarding materials (Section 6.2.1 of the Supplementary Material) in which they are introduced to the app and answered demographic questions, Computer Self-Efficacy (adapted from \citet{compeau1995computer,thatcher2008internal} as performed in \citet{sun2019revisiting}) and Personal Innovativeness in IT (adapted from \citet{agarwal2000time} as performed in \citet{sun2019revisiting}) questions.
+The finalized experiment setup is composed as follows: At the beginning of each wave, participants obtained onboarding materials (Section 6.3.1 of the Supplementary Material) in which they are introduced to the app and answered demographic questions, Computer Self-Efficacy (adapted from \citet{compeau1995computer,thatcher2008internal} as performed in \citet{sun2019revisiting}) and Personal Innovativeness in IT (adapted from \citet{agarwal2000time} as performed in \citet{sun2019revisiting}) questions.

 During the experiment phase, participants utilized the software artifact and provided feedback to Library 1.
 In the exit phase, users answered a questionnaire that included a UTAUT (Section 3 of the Supplementary Material, adapted from \citet{venkatesh2012consumer}) and questions regarding the value of cryptoeconomic tokens \citep{ballandies2021finance}.
 After the experiment, a focus group consisting of Library 1 employees (FG3 in Table \ref{tab:participants}) evaluated the quality of collected feedback.